 Adelphi College Art School.
 Newman served in the U.S.

-WWI draft registration card available for him.
+draft registration card available for him.
 After the

 war, he married a woman named Stella or Estelle and